A piece of #galvestonhistory

 An interconnected visitor attraction

-This exhibition uses the digital membership card we developed for the Galveston Historical Foundation to personalise visitor experiences, collecting an itinerary of locations to visit in town.
+Ship to Shore uses the Galveson History+ digital membership card we developed for the Galveston Historical Foundation to personalise visitor experiences, collecting an itinerary of locations to visit in town.

 Gibson International collaborated with